tom-seddon/b2/doc/Building-on-Unix.md

 `bin`) `../share/b2`, then in `share/b2` in the standard `XDG_DATA_HOME` and `XDG_DATA_DIRS` folders.

-# Installing on OS X
+# Installing on macOS

-The app is built as an OS X bundle, which you can find in the `src/b2` folder inside the build folder of interest.
+The app is built as a bundle, which you can find in the `src/b2` folder inside the build folder of interest.
 You can run this in situ from Finder or the command line, or copy it to your `Applications` folder and run it from there.